Frequently Asked Questions

 The age eligibility is the same as a woman's pensionable age for both men and women.
 Visit the Gov.uk website to find out when you will be eligible.
 You can also check your age eligibility by using the State Pension Calculator.
-Age of eligibility is gradually changing from 60 to 66.
+Age of eligibility is currently 66 years old.
 You can apply for your bus pass 28 days in advance of your eligibility date.

 2. How long is my bus pass valid for?

 The expiry date can be found on the bus pass and is dependent on the evidence submitted.
 However, most passes are valid for a maximum of 5 years.

 3. How long will it take to get my bus pass?